 Learning to read is one of the most important things your child will learn to do.
 So much depends on it, so as parents it is defiantly worth putting the time in early on.
-Teaching your child to read takes time and patience but it can bad a lot of fun and so rewarding.
-You need to open up opportunities to bring learning, and reading into everyday situations which I am sure you do already.
+Teaching your child to read takes time and patience but it can be a lot of fun and so rewarding.
+You need to open up opportunities to bring learning, and reading into everyday situations which I am sure you do already and know how children learn.
 We want your child to love reading and not find it a chore.
 This is why we work hard to make sure children develop a love of books as well as simply learning to read.

 My girls love stories and not just at bedtime.
 We can often be found buried under a pile of books, or if we are on holiday, we have a new funky device called a Moonlite which clips onto your mobile and projects pictures on to the wall so you can take stories all over the world with you.
 You can read more about it HERE.
-Anything you do with books, magazines, games and words, all aids the process of teaching your child to read – keep the activities fun and engaging
+Anything you do with books, magazines, games and words, all aids the process of teaching your child to read – keep the activities fun and engaging.
+You could also Feng shui the home for luck!

 ** The products in this article were gifted.